edterbak/NodeRed_Heishamon_control/README.md

 ********

 ## TODO list
+- [ ] Store Quietmode to restore if Addon-Quietmode for SoftStart routine is used.
 - [x] Stabalize SoftStart routine.
 Still work in progress
 - [ ] Create central place on flow for all custom connections (Sensors, thermostat) which connect to corresponding link-in and link-out nodes.<br/>
 - [ ] Add source (reason) when sending MQTT - SetZ1HeatRequestTemperature to log.
 (TOP44)<br/>